dylanlott/vedh/.planning/STATE.md

 - [Phase 02]: Guest rows are durable with expires_at NULL; the 24-hour JWT remains the expiring session boundary.
 - [Phase 02]: Guest creation uses the existing shared rate-limit registry through SurfaceGuestSession.
 - [Phase 02]: Store the guest re-auth bearer secret under edhgo/guest-credential, separate from edhgo/auth and edhgo/session-id.
+- [Phase 02]: Activation failures expose exactly four allowlisted codes; internal causes remain server-only.
+- [Phase 02]: Guest refresh checks row expiry only when minting a new JWT and does not alter requireAuth.
+- [Phase 02]: Guest claims update the same UUID with an is_guest concurrency guard and clear guest-only credentials.
+- [Phase 02]: Expired-guest cleanup remains an unscheduled, game-reference-guarded operator safety valve.

 ### Pending Todos